kmyoshida/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+The total number of missing values in the dataset (i.e. the total number of rows with NAs) is:

 ```r
 sum(!complete.cases(data))